How to Build an On-Demand Delivery App: Mobile & Web Applications

 # 1: B2B (Business-to-Business) 💼

-As the name of this business model states, B2B is a model that implies economic relations between businesses.
+As the name of this business model suggests, B2B is a model that implies economic relations between businesses.

 Websites and apps like this can be either vertical (serve one industry sector) or horizontal (serve several industry sectors).

-The most obvious case when an on-demand B2B service might be needed is goods restocking.
+The most obvious case, in which an on-demand B2B service might be needed, is for restocking goods.

-In this case, a merchant wouldn’t have to wait for their scheduled supply of an item that suddenly goes out of stock.
-Instead, they would contact the delivery and get this item as soon as possible.
+In this case, merchants don’t need to wait for their scheduled supply of items that suddenly go out of stock.
+Instead, they can contact their chosen delivery service and get this item as soon as possible.

-Take a look at such a service with the relative name — B2B Delivery.
+Take a look at such a service with a corresponding name — B2B Delivery.